iExecBlockchainComputing/iexec-doc/products.rst

 Browse the available Worker Pools: https://pools.iex.ec/

-| More information and statistics on the worker pool dashboard
+More information and statistics on the worker pool dashboard
-| For example, visit the available worker pools at https://pool.iex.ec/

 Task Explorer
 -------------